eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       tractor trailer into a unique beauty and sales experience\!
 Revlon’s Love Is On Pop-Up Shop treated consumers to personalized makeovers and manicures, one-on-one product consultations, a “Try Me” sample bar and the famous \#LOVEISON photo booth.
-Our kick off event with Kevin and Danielle Jonas in Times Square had the media buzzing\!&nbsp;
+Our kick-off event with Kevin and Danielle Jonas in Times Square had the media buzzing\!&nbsp;
     single_image_block:
       single_image_path: /uploads/revlon-case-7.jpg